 Thankfully, winterizing a house really doesn’t take that much time and is relatively inexpensive.
 This can also prevent damage during the winter, such as burst sprinkler heads and pipes.
 These are every property owner’s worst nightmare, not only compromising the plumbing system but destroying building materials with freezing water.
 Overall, not a fun situation to be in.

-Here is a list of small chores on how to prepare your home for winter, preventing damage while saving money on utility bills:
+Here is a list of small chores on how to prepare your home for winter:

 1. Air Duct Cleaning and Furnace Inspection